Park Community Academy

 - Life Skills Programmes and Personal, Social, Health and Education (PSHE) schemes of work and activities are delivered throughout the school.

-- A range of residential activities are available to further support independency and life skills.
+- A range of residential activities are available to further support independence and life skills.

-- The school has a full time Behaviour Manager, Family Support Team and Learning Mentors support available to staff and pupils.
+- The school has a full-time Behaviour Manager (Assistant Head for Behaviour and Pastoral), Family Support Team and Learning Mentors support available to staff and pupils.

 - Behaviour management training, Team Teach programme.

-- Regular whole school activities are planned to support the golden whole school rules, class rules, and Home School Agreement.
+- Regular whole school activities are planned to support the PCA Way, class rules, and Home School Agreement.

 - Lunchtime clubs are available to support children during less structured times of the day.